Resilient dairy farming in Ethiopia and Kenya

 Farmers in the East African highlands who focus on producing more milk for the urban market, become vulnerable to a whole new set of risks.
 This project assesses if and how providers of inputs and advisory services help them to deal with these.

 Aim: This comparative study on dairy production systems in the Ethiopian and Kenyan highlands aims to generate a better understanding of how new configurations in dairy input and advisory service supply contribute to the innovations that embody the transition process to more market-oriented farming.
-Input and advisory service configurations for farming systems along a market orientation gradient will be studied, using a mix of qualitative and quantitative methods, and focusing on feed supply and quality assurance mechanisms.
-The research will create impact by coupling these insights with ongoing actions to improve input and advisory service systems and enhance systemic changes towards more resilient and sustainable food systems.
+Input and advisory service configurations for farming systems along a market orientation gradient will be studied, and focusing on feed supply and quality assurance mechanisms.
+The research aims to create impact by coupling these insights with ongoing actions to improve input and advisory service systems and enhance systemic changes towards more resilient and sustainable food systems.
 Insights on input and advisory service provisioning will contribute to building better capacities of input and service providers to support resilient dairy farming systems and will inform policy that enables the creation of a more supportive institutional context.

 Objectives: By investigating the link between input & service support configurations, dairy farming, Triple-P resilience and adaptive capacity in the East African highlands, this research intends to achieve the following objectives:

 - To explore how the current changes in the configuration of dairy input & service support systems affect the triple-P resilience of dairy farming systems at different degrees of market orientation in the Ethiopian and Kenyan highlands.